Australia passes new law requiring Facebook and Google to pay for news - KESQ

 The country’s unprecedented new law had been hotly debated in recent months.
 Facebook and Google had opposed the initial version of the legislation, which would have allowed media outlets to bargain either individually or collectively with them — and to enter binding arbitration if the parties couldn’t reach an agreement.

 Facebook even shut down news pages in Australia last week in opposition to the legislation.
-But it restored them earlier this week after the country made some changes to the code, including a provision that “must take into account whether a digital platform has made a significant contribution to the sustainability of the Australian news industry through reaching commercial agreements with news media businesses.”
+But it said earlier this week that it would restore them after the country made some changes to the code, including a provision that “must take into account whether a digital platform has made a significant contribution to the sustainability of the Australian news industry through reaching commercial agreements with news media businesses.”

 Arbitration, meanwhile, will now only be used as a “last resort” following a period of “good faith” mediation.

 Facebook said after those revisions were made that the new agreement would allow it to “support the publishers we choose to.”
-It later revealed a deal with major Australian news company Seven West Media.
+It later revealed a deal with major Australian news company Seven West Media, with plans to sign more with other publishers.

 Google, meanwhile, had already been trying to get ahead of the new legislation by announcing partnerships with media organizations in Australia, including Seven and Rupert Murdoch’s News Corp.